koito19960406/ZenSVI/README.md

 **Primary Author:** [Koichi Ito](https://koichiito.com/) (National University of Singapore)

+Besides this documentation, we have published a [comprehensive paper](https://arxiv.org/abs/2412.18641) with detailed information and demonstration use cases.
+The paper provides in-depth insights into the package's architecture, features, and real-world applications.

 ZenSVI is a comprehensive Python package for downloading, cleaning, and analyzing street view imagery.
 For more information about the package or to discuss potential collaborations, please visit my website at [koichiito.com](https://koichiito.com/).
 The source code is available on [GitHub](https://github.com/koito19960406/ZenSVI).

 This package is a one-stop solution for downloading, cleaning, and analyzing street view imagery, with comprehensive API documentation available at [zensvi.readthedocs.io](https://zensvi.readthedocs.io/en/latest/autoapi/index.html).